oleganza/OAPromise/README.md

         return nil;
     }];

-##### Example 2: handling errors
+##### Handle errors

 Send a message, receive a promise.
-Attach a success callback and an error callback to the promise.
+Attach a success callback and a failure callback to the promise.

     [[Person loadFromDisk] then:^(id person){
         NSLog(@"Person loaded.");